MSc Clinical and Health Psychology / Application and selection

 Advice to applicants

-In total we require two academic references.
-One must be included in the application form along with detailed academic transcripts.
-A second reference will be requested from you post-application.
-We also require the outline of an idea for an original research project within the topic of clinical or health psychology that has not been previously been conducted (max 250 words) and this will be requested from you after your application has been submitted.
+We require the outline of an idea for an original research project within the topic of clinical or health psychology that has not been previously been conducted, please write your research proposal in the personal statement section (maximum 300 words not including the reference list).
 This need not be a project that you would undertake within an MSc, but is intended to demonstrate your ability to identify a research question and appropriate methodology.
 When evaluating this, we pay attention to your research question and whether the methods you have selected are appropriate.

 International students must also upload a scanned copy of their passport.

 Applications are assessed at periodic academic review panels.
-We have three deadlines: January 11th, April 26th and July 12th.
-We recommend you apply as early as possible.
 We reserve the right to close applications if the course is full.

 Please note that the part-time option is only available to home/EU students.
 The full-time option is available to all.